anoma/namada/documentation/specs/src/economics/public-goods-funding.md

 - External public goods
   _External public goods_ covers funding for public goods explicitly external to the Namada and Namada ecosystem, including carbon sequestration, independent journalism, direct cash transfers, legal advocacy, etc. Possible funding forms could include direct purchase of tokenised assets such as carbon credits, direct cash transfers (e.g. GiveDirectly), institutional funding (e.g. Wikileaks), and similar.

-## The Public Goods Stewards
+## The public goods stewards

-The funding of public goods on Namada will be conducted through a structure we call "Public Goods Stewards".
+The funding of public goods on Namada will be conducted through a structure we call "public goods stewards".

 Each steward is elected by governance through separate governance proposals.
 Each steward will be responsible for covering a specific area of public goods, which they describe during their election.
 Stewards can then "propose" funding of various public goods, which will pass by default.
-However, Governance retains the power to veto any proposal, which would result in the Steward being removed from the set of Stewards.
+However, Governance retains the power to veto any proposal, which would result in the Steward being removed from the set of stewards.

-## Voting for the Steward
+## Voting for the stewards

 ### What is a Steward (technically)?
 All valid PGF stewards will be established multisignature account addresses.
 These must be created by the intdended parties (which may very well be just one person, but could be more) that wish to represent the Steward entity.
 For example, if David Alice and Bob wish to represent the combined steward DAB, they may do so as a common entity.
 But likewise, Alice can create her own 1-out-of-1 multisig that to just represent herself.